njwest/Electron-FOREX/README.md

 # Electron-FOREX

-An Electron app with React, NATS, real-time charting, and NATS FOREX data.
+An Electron app with React, real-time charting, and a NATS FOREX data stream.

 ### Installation